8 awesome art events and exhibitions in Dubai to check out in April

 Where: The Theatre, Mall of the Emirates

 Street artist Banksy, known for being famously unknown, is the mystery man by some of the most renowned graffiti in the world.
 His famous works such as Girl with a Balloon, Flower Thrower and Mobile Lovers have earned him an elite art status, without ever revealing his identity.
 And fans of the painter can see some of his most loved pieces on display in Dubai, as the travelling exhibition ‘The World of Banksy – The Immersive Experience’ has arrived at Mall of the Emirates.
-The exhibition features 120 unique original Banksy works.
+The exhibition features 120 unique Banksy reproductions and shouldn’t be missed by fans.
 Tickets will be priced at Dhs75 for adults and Dhs45 for children under 12.
 A VIP pass, priced at Dhs110, will offer queue jumping, while a VVIP ticket includes a guide on demand.
 Read more here.

 The World of Banksy – The Immersive Experience, The Theatre, Mall of the Emirates, Dubai.
 April 5 to June 30, prices start from Dhs75. malloftheemirates.com